 Council’s Community and Business Support Package: COVID-19

-- This package includes initiatives to help community members and businesses to cope with the impacts of Coronavirus (COVID-19), in what is a stressful and challenging time for everyone.
+- This package includes initiatives to help community members and businesses to cope with the impacts of the COVID-19 pandemic, in what is a stressful and challenging time for everyone.

-- We have also launched our Coronavirus Online Help Hub, which includes information on support available for individuals and households, support available for businesses, what to do if you suspect you have the virus, how to protect yourself and others, family violence support and looking after your mental health.
+- Our COVID-19 Online Help Hub features information on support available for individuals and households, support available for businesses, how to protect yourself and others, family violence support and looking after your mental health.

 - We are also advocating to the Victorian and Australian governments for more ongoing support.